 We have a “wish list” on our website that includes all of the things that we need to help us run the shelter.
 Donors can also access our wish list on Amazon.com and order items that can be shipped directly to the shelter.
 In addition, we frequently post special needs in our e-newsletter, on Facebook, and Twitter.
 The items that we typically need most often are gift cards for gas and Walmart, personal care products, twin size sheets and blankets, bath towels, and food.

 - When can I drop off a donation?

 Any time!
 We are open 24 hours a day, 365 days a year.

 - Which types of gift cards are most needed?

-Gift cards for gas, Walmart and Rite Aid are in greatest demand.
+Gift cards for gas stations, Walmart and Market Basket are in greatest demand.